Naxyoh/naxyoh.github.io/about.markdown

 I am currently working at [BENEXT](https://www.benextcompany.com), a tech company based in Paris, France.

-I started this blog to share with others what I wished I had known earlier, starting with general advices about coding to book reviews.
+I started this blog to share with others what I wished I had known earlier, from general advice about coding to book reviews.

 You can find me on [Twitter](https://twitter.com/YoanSmit) or on [GitHub](https://github.com/naxyoh).